-The Platform Effector 2D applies various “platform” behaviour such as one-way collisionsA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a rigidbody component and is in motion.
+The Platform Effector 2D applies various platform behavior such as one-way collisionsA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a Rigidbody component and is in motion.
 More info

-Colliders that you use with the effector would typically not be set as triggers so that other collidersAn invisible shape that is used to handle physical collisions for an object.
+Colliders used with the Effector are typically not set as triggers so that other collidersAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

 See in Glossary can collide with it.